Skip to content

 Output Intervals

-Default interval length: one row of core (~0.8m)
+Default interval length: one row of core (~0.8m - 1m for standard core boxes)

-Customisable interval available: Yes, via uploading an assay or geology logging table to Datarock Customer Success Team
+Customisable interval available: Yes, this product can be run on any defined interval via uploading an assay or geology logging table to the Datarock Customer Success Team.

 User Data